How to Set Up BungeeCord to Link Spigot Servers

 Updating and Installing Prerequisite Software

-On the Linode that is going to host BungeeCord:
+On the Linode that you plan to host BungeeCord:

 Update the system: